Lynn Township, Pennsylvania: Transportation

 As of 2015, there were 117.10 mi of public roads in Lynn Township, of which 50.22 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 66.88 mi were maintained by the township.

 Numbered routes in Lynn Township include Pennsylvania Route 143, Pennsylvania Route 309, and Pennsylvania Route 863.
 Other local roads of note include Kistler Valley Road/Holbens Valley Road, Mountain Road/Mosserville Road, Owl Valley Road, Schochary Road, and Sechler Road.

-Resources
+Community

 Lynn Township is served by two volunteer fire companies: the Community Fire Company of New Tripoli and the Lynnport Fire Company.
-Emergency medical services are provided by Cetronia Ambulance Corps.
-Law enforcement is provided by the Pennsylvania State Police from the Fogelsville Barracks.
+Emergency medical services are provided by Cetronia Ambulance Corps in Cetronia.
+Law enforcement is provided by the Pennsylvania State Police from their Fogelsville barracks.
 The local newspaper is The Northwestern Press.
-New Tripoli houses a bank and a post office as well.
+New Tripoli in Lynn Township houses a bank and post office.